Lannhard03/SkidliftsSystem_GA/README.md

 # SkidliftsSystem_GA
-Simulator simulates a skisystem and prints some infromation to Console aswell as makes graphs that uses livechrats
+Simulator simulates a skisystem and prints some infromation to Console aswell as makes graphs that uses livecharts